 Notes

-- Before cooking, check your salmon fillet for pin bones.
+- Pin bones: Before cooking, check your salmon fillet for pin bones.
 Gently run your hands across the top of your salmon fillet.
 You'll feel a hard bit protruding from your fillet.
 Use pliers to gently pull the bone out.